 Children & Youth

-Each day, more than 400 children ages 3- to 5-years-old attend our School Readiness Programs.
-Catholic Charities also provides infant and toddler care in Waterbury, as well as Youth Development programs for adolescents in New Haven and a scholarship program affiliated with Catholic high schools.
+Each day, hundreds of children ages 3- to 5-years-old attend our School Readiness programs in Hartford, Meriden, New Haven, and Waterbury.
+Catholic Charities also provides an Early Head Start program for infants and toddlers at two locations in Hartford, infant and toddler care in Waterbury, Youth Development programs for adolescents in New Haven, and a scholarship program affiliated with Catholic high schools.

 Being there for children and youth also means being there for parents and other caretakers.
 Our programs include comprehensive wraparound services, including family literacy, well-child screenings, parent education and support programs, and more.

 Our Early Head Start program for infants and toddlers in Hartford is now enrolling!

 Children from birth to age 3 who are from families with incomes below the poverty guidelines are eligible for Early Head Start services.
 Children from families that are homeless and/or families receiving public assistance such as TANF or SSI are also eligible.

 Early Head Start is a comprehensive program, encouraging parent involvement through regular visits to the home, regular opportunities for parents to volunteer, and special activities.
 Early Head Start promotes the physical, cognitive, social, and emotional development of infants and toddlers through safe and developmentally enriching care-giving.

 Interested in joining our Early Head Start program?
 Please reach out directly to each of our two Hartford locations (see phone numbers below) to learn more.